-The bioidentical hormones used in bioidentical hormone replacement therapy (BHRT) is a treatment that uses natural hormones that are equivalent chemically to certain hormones that have been naturally lost or diminished, usually with age.
-They can also be used to replace hormones that have been lost or reduced because of injury, a medical problem, or genetics.
-Right now the bioidentical hormones that are usually used include estrogen and progesterone, with the former being the most common.
-Bioidentical hormone replacement therapy can also be used in both men and women to replace testosterone, though this is both less common and more controversial right now.
+The bioidentical hormones used in bioidentical hormone replacement therapy (BHRT) provide a treatment that uses natural hormones that are equivalent chemically to certain hormones that have been naturally lost or diminished, usually with age.
+They can also be used as a natural solution for hormones that have been lost or reduced because of injury, a medical problem, or genetics.
+Right now the bioidentical hormones that are usually used include estrogen and progesterone.
+The former is the most common.
+Bioidentical hormone replacement therapy can also be used in both men and women to replace testosterone.
+This possibility is both less common and more controversial right now.
 We will cover all of this in a comprehensive manner

-Many people have found relief from their symptoms of hormone deficiencies and imbalances through traditional synthetic hormone replacement treatments, and bioidentical hormones are merely a natural outgrowth of this area.
-Many people are able to get the same benefits with this newer therapy, while also enjoying the fact that the ingredients are all natural and in many cases things they have actually heard of.
-One common misperception about bioidentical hormones, however, is that they are always custom compounded for each individual.
-The fact is that bioidenticals can be custom made, but are not always done this way – so the bad press that bioidentical hormones get at times because a custom compounder got a formula wrong should not affect the entire BHRT field.
+Many people have found relief from their symptoms of hormone deficiencies and imbalances through traditional synthetic hormone replacement treatments.
+Bioidentical hormones are merely a natural outgrowth of this area.
+Many people are able to get the same benefits with BHRT.
+They often enjoy the fact that the ingredients are all natural and familiar.
+One common misconception about bioidentical hormones, however, is that they are always custom compounded for each individual.
+The fact is that bioidentical hormones can be custom-made, but are not always done this way.
+The bad press that bioidentical hormone therapy gets at times is often because a custom compounder got a formula wrong.
+That should not affect the entire BHRT field.

-Bioidentical hormones replacement therapy rebalances your hormones or provides relief if you have a natural tendency for one hormone to be too low.
+Bioidentical hormone replacement therapy rebalances your hormones.
+It can provide relief if you have a natural tendency for one hormone to be too low.
 Depending on your particular issue, the range of symptoms that BHRT can help with includes:

 Bioidentical Hormones for Women:

-- Easier time with weight loss and dieting, especially in older women because hormonal imbalances and the related symptoms such as low energy can be causal.
+Easier time with weight loss and dieting, especially in older women because hormonal imbalances and the related symptoms such as low energy can be causal.
 Our metabolisms do slow as we age, and natural hormone replacement cannot help too much with that.
 However, it can help if your metabolism was even slower than it needed to be because of hormonal issues

-- Smoother and younger looking skin in some cases, and clearer skin for some young people who have a hormone deficiency or imbalance often at the time of menses.
+Smoother and younger looking skin in some cases.
+Clearer skin for some young people who have a hormone deficiency or imbalance often at the time of menses.
 This is a common way bioidentical hormone therapy is being used in younger people.
 However, it is most known for its use in those who are aging.

-- Decreased risk of some diseases, such as osteoporosis if the underlying hormone imbalance was causing the issue.
+Decreased risk of some diseases, such as osteoporosis if the underlying hormone imbalance was causing the issue.
 Obviously you’d need to check with your regular doctor first.
 More research is needed to accurately describe what is possible in this area.
 Usually prevention is not the primary focus of bioidentical hormones

-- Decreased depression, anxiety and stress that is caused by hormonal issues – and this improvement can be compounded by the above improvements.
+Decreased depression, anxiety and stress that is caused by hormonal issues.
+This improvement can be compounded by the above improvements.
 This is an increasingly popular way to use natural hormone replacement.

-- Improved intimate drive and interest for those who saw more of a decline in this area with age than is expected.
+Improved intimate drive for those who saw more of a decline in this area with age than is expected.
 Again, some of this may be normal.
 But for some the decline is greater than it should be and natural hormone replacement can help.

-- Decreased mood swings and general irritability for many who have aged into these issues due to hormonal changes.
+Decreased mood swings and general irritability for many who have aged into these issues due to hormonal changes.
 This is sometimes a primary and sometimes a secondary benefit.

-- Improved short and medium-term memory for a few whose difficulties were caused by hormones
+Improved short and medium-term memory that were caused by hormonal issues are sometimes seen.

 Bioidentical Hormones for Men:

 – Decreased depression and dysthymia in those who had low T. These are issues that men are sometimes unwilling to describe but quite happy when they resolve.

 – Decreased Erectile Dysfunction (ED) and stronger intimate drive in men who aged into hormonal imbalances.
 These are areas that men should get checked out to make sure there are not other factors.

 – Lower fatigue and higher energy in all ages who had hormone deficiencies that caused these problems such as low T